Asset Forfeiture by U.S. Marshals

 When the United States Attorney’s Office declines to file a civil forfeiture complaint after the seizure of an asset, you might be notified by the Property Management Specialist of the U.S. Marshals Service.

-In that correspondence, you might be asked to complete and submit a USMS Vendor Request Form, found on the U.S. Marshal Service website.
+In that correspondence, you might be asked to complete and submit a USMS Vendor Request Form, which can be found on the U.S. Marshal Service website.
 You must include your Party ID Number in Box 24 (NCIC/TPID Code).

 If you are unable to access the form through the above link, please follow the below instructions: